 Oloroso means fragrant and the best examples will display dried fruits, leather, polished wood and exotic spices

 Traditionally, after fermentation, the base wines would be classified with specific signs on the cask, according to their finesse.
 Good, delicate wines suited for biological ageing were given a raya, a stick or vertical line.
-For particularly excellent base wines, the cellarmaster would add a little wave to form a palma, a palm branch.
-Slightly heavier wines more suited for oxidative ageing are given a circular mark ‘o’.
-Courser, less balanced base wines would be given two or more rayas.
-These will age as olorosos of lesser quality, used for blending purposes, distillation or the production of sherry vinegar.
+The heavier wines, more suited for oxidative ageing, are given a circular mark ‘o’ for Oloroso.
+Even courser, slightly unbalanced base wines would be given two or more rayas.
+These will age as olorosos of lesser quality, sometimes used for blending purposes, distillation or the production of sherry vinegar.

-Though naturally dry, the relatively high strength and full body of an Oloroso will give it an impression of roundness and even sweetness.
-It may be lightly sweetened by adding a bit of Pedro Ximénez, but this practice is much rarer than it once was.
+Though naturally dry, the relatively high strength and full body of an Oloroso (caused by glycerol) will give it an impression of roundness and even sweetness.
+It may be lightly sweetened by adding a bit of Pedro Ximénez (Amoroso or Abocado sherry), but this practice is much rarer than it once was.
 Some of the best olorosos have been historically lightly sweetened but tend to loose this sweetness as they mature further.
 Nowadays the rules of the Denomination of Origin state that a wine needs to be fully dry in order to have Oloroso on the label.

 The classic pairing for an Oloroso would be red meat and game, but it will also be lovely with well-aged cheese.
 Read more about pairing Oloroso with food.
-It is served around 15-16°C.
+It is served around 12-16°C.